JonDum/ractive-datatable/README.md

 `filter`: A string to filter the rows on.
 Searches through all cells with a case-insensitive RegEx and displays only rows that match.
 Cells with matches are highlighted.

-`columns`: Array specifying which columns to display and order (any keys missing in this array will not be shown).
-If left `undefined`, the datatable will extract columns from the first item in the data array.

-`config`: Object to configure individual columns.
-Each key represents a column and must be an object with optional `edit` and `display` keys.

-`selectionMode`: Either `row` or `cell` (WIP).
-Allows for rows to be selected on click

-`selection`: An array of the currently selected objects from `data`.
+`columns`: Object specifying which columns to display and order.
+Keys match to column name and by default, all columns will be shown.
+The key can also be an object specifying additional parameters for the column `edit`, `display`, `order`.

+Example:
 ```
-config: {
+columns: {
+    'name': {order: 0}, // `order` "bumps" the column, lowest value is left most.
     'created': {edit: false},
     'id': {edit: false},
     'hiddenField': {display: false},
+    'anotherHidden': false, //shorthand for {display: false}
-    'someOtherColumn': {edit: false}
+    'someOtherColumn': {order: 3},
 }
 ```

+`selectionMode`: Either `row` or `cell` (WIP).
+Allows for rows to be selected on click

+`selection`: An array of the currently selected objects from `data`

 `page`: the current page

 `lastPage` (readonly): the last page or total number of pages

+`sortOn`: Name of column to sort

+`sortMode`: Either 'asc' or 'desc'

 ##### Methods